scalastic/aws-documentation-scraper/README.md

 ### Expected result

-You should a JSON file containing something like:
+You will obtain a JSON file with a structure similar to the following:

 ```json
 {
   "title":"AWS Documentation",